All About Eve

 Finally, there’s the always-underrated Celeste Holm, whose considerable natural charm is a perfect fit for the role that anchors the film in a recognizable humanity.

-With such a stellar cast, and a sharp, witty script, it’s hard to find fault with All About Eve, though the length, almost two and a half hours, does cause the film to drag a bit here and there, though this will likely be less noticeable on repeat viewings, when the plot becomes secondary to the performances and dialog.
+With such a stellar cast, and a sharp, witty script, it’s hard to find fault with All About Eve, though the length, almost two and a half hours, does cause the film to drag a bit here and there, though this will likely be less noticeable on repeat viewings, when the plot becomes secondary to the performances and dialogue.